-The Biospecimen Shared Resource (BSR), led by Andrew K. Godwin, PhD, plays a vital role at The University of Kansas Cancer Center by its ethical collection, storage, annotation and distribution of high-quality biospecimens, which are essential to support translational research and investigator-initiated studies.
-This essential shared resource to The University of Kansas Cancer Center, which is housed in the Biospecimen Repository Core Facility (BRCF), holds over 11,000 tissues and more than 30,000 blood samples.
+The Biospecimen Shared Resource (BSR), led by Andrew K. Godwin, PhD, plays a vital role at The University of This essential shared resource to The University of Kansas Cancer Center, which is housed in the Biospecimen Repository Core Facility (BRCF), contains more than 52,000 blood and tissue specimens.
+More than 54,000 people have contributed to the BRCF.

 The BSR has 5 aims: